CLAIRE-Labo/python-ml-research-template/template/README.md

 2. The project code.
     - Recorded in the git repository that you keep up to date.
-    - Made reproducible (to a desired degree) by you correctly seeding the random number generators and optionally removing non-deterministic operations or replicable by running enough seeds.
+    - Made reproducible (to a desired degree) by you correctly seeding the random number generators and optionally removing non-deterministic operations, or replicable by running enough seeds.
 3. The data, outputs, model weights and other artifacts.
     - Recorded and uploaded by you.
     - (Virtually) placed in the placeholder directories abstracting away the user storage system.